Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/cfop.md

 - If they both have the same coloured sticker on the U cell, use RKT on the U cell to pair them up.
 - If the 4C is stuck in a slot in the D cell, bring the edge over the slot such that its colour on the I cell matches the 4C's colour on the I cell.
 Then use RKT to pair them up.
 - If the 3C is stuck in a slot in the middle layer, bring the 4C on top of it until its colour on the I cell matches the 3C's colour on the I cell.
 Then use RKT to pair them up.
-- If none of the above cases occured, then you kind of just have to fiddle around with it or pick a different pair to solve.
+- If none of the above cases occurred, then you kind of just have to fiddle around with it or pick a different pair to solve.

 Repeat for all 8 3c4c pairs of F2L-b.